kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 Kedro-Viz sharing was introduced in version 6.6.0.
 ```

 This page describes how to publish Kedro-Viz so you can share it with others.
-It uses the [spaceflights tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) as an example.
+It uses the {doc}`spaceflights tutorial<kedro:tutorial/spaceflights_tutorial>` as an example.

-If you haven't installed Kedro [follow the documentation to get set up](https://docs.kedro.org/en/stable/get_started/install.html).
+If you haven't installed Kedro {doc}`follow the documentation to get set up<kedro:get_started/install>`.
 In your terminal window, navigate to the folder you want to store the project.

 If you have not yet worked through the tutorial, use the [Kedro starter for spaceflights](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights) to generate the project with working code in place.
 Type the following in your terminal: